akpw/Obj-C-FusionTables/README.md

 # The Tests
 The tests are intended to  cover all essential Obj-C-FusionTables API operations.
 The test cases go from creating a table / style / template / inserting sample rows through cleaning everything up and restoring the tested Google account to its initial state.

 # Compatibility
-GroupedUITableViews requires ARC and are optimized for iOS8 and above.
+Obj-C-FusionTables requires ARC and are optimized for iOS8 and above.